For employees calculating total compensation including annual salary, bonus, and performance pay

-Calculate total cash compensation including base salary, annual performance bonuses, and quarterly bonuses.
-Model different performance scenarios to understand compensation ranges based on individual achievement and company results.
-Essential for compensation planning, offer evaluation, and performance target setting.
+Calculate your total compensation including base annual salary, performance bonus, and quarterly bonus.
+Model scenarios from below-target to outstanding performance to understand your full compensation range.
+Use for job offer comparison, compensation planning, and setting performance goals.

 Total Annual Cash Compensation